tamilselvanarjun/auto-ed/docs/mod1.rst

 Developer Instructions
 ^^^^^^^^^^^^^^^^^^^^^^
-To run the tool with the ability to modify and contribute to the code, you may choose to clone the github repo to have direct access to the code for the web app and access to the underlying package.
+To run the tool with the ability to modify and contribute to the code, you may choose to clone the Github repo to have direct access to the code for the web app and access to the underlying package.
 From the terminal,

 1. Clone the repo: git clone https:github.com/lindseysbrown/Auto-eD